Robin Slow

 Robin Slow (born c.
-1948) is a New Zealand Māori painter based in Tākaka and a retired art teacher.
+1948) is a New Zealand painter of Māori art based in Tākaka and a retired art teacher.

 Early life and family

 Slow was born in Wairau, Blenheim.
 He went to primary school in Wairau, where a visiting art teacher Cliff Whiting inspired him with a lesson on a Māori story about the beginning of carving.
 He later moved to Christchurch and completed his high school education at Christchurch West High School.
 Then, while working as a commercial artist to support himself, he completed his Diploma of Teaching with an art major at Christchurch Teachers' College.

 He married and with his wife Rose had two children.

 Teaching

 Slow moved with his family to Twizel where he began teaching new entrants.
 In the early 1980s he took up a two-year contract at Golden Bay High School, going on to teach there for a total 31 years.
 To begin with here he faced resistance to including Māori cultural elements such as kowhaiwhai, but he persisted.
 Although he retired in 2013, he has continued to teach informally at Onetahua Marae.